Crypto Asset Recovery

 1. Make sure that you're in a private location (no cameras or people watching you) and that you have disconnected your computer from any internet connection.

-4. If you’re working from a paper copy, you need to very carefully type each character of the encrypted private key from your paper wallet into a text file.
+3. If you're working from a paper copy, you need to very carefully type each character of the encrypted private key from your paper wallet into the text file.
 (If you get even 1 character wrong, this process will fail).
-If you have a digital (PDF) copy of this wallet backup, you can simply copy / paste the private key
+If you have a digital (PDF) copy of this wallet backup, you can simply copy/paste the private key.

 openssl enc -d -aes-256-cbc -in key.txt -a -k [enter your password without brackets]

-7. The resulting text should be your unencrypted private key
+6. The resulting text should be your unencrypted private key.

-15. When Electrum has finished sychronizing your wallet, you should be able to send your funds to your Bitcoin wallet
+13. When Electrum has finished synchronizing your wallet, you should be able to send your funds to your Bitcoin wallet

-17. There is some risk to this approach – there will be a time when the private key is exposed while your computer is connected to the internet.
-Theoretically, this could get stolen – but, the risk is fairly small
+There is some risk to this approach - there will be a time when the private key is exposed while your computer is connected to the internet.
+Theoretically, this could get stolen - but, the risk is fairly small.
+However, do not leave your funds in Electrum.
+Immediately move all the funds to another wallet that you control.

 A Few Final Notes